-Focusing on the 'shameful' dropping of music from our schools' national curriculum, the prog-rocker also worked up a lather over the way our music industry has failed musicians, and blamed 'replacement' for the loss of musical genres and styles which all too often spells the collapse of earnings for its purveyors and performers.
+Focusing on the 'shameful' dropping of music from our schools' national curriculum, the prog-rocker also worked up a lather over the way our music industry has failed musicians.
+He blamed 'replacement' for the loss of musical genres and styles which all too often spells the collapse of earnings for its writers and performers.
 He also cited technology as something of a 'curse that at times outweighs its blessings'; called for the internet to be brought under greater control; for a greater range of professional orchestras to be restored; for formatted radio and playlists to be abolished in favour of the return of creative DJs with their own eclectic record collections; and for music to be widely available in proper shops again.
 In his heyday, he noted, London boasted no fewer than seventeen fully-functional recording studios, all of which he worked in.
-At the time of writing, there are but two.
+At the time of writing, there are two.

-The former Royal College of Music student told of his tuneful awakening at the age of five; of the realisation, at the advent of Lonnie Donegan and Skiffle, that anybody could be in a band; charmed his audience back through the 'Baroque & Roll' period of the 17th to mid 18th Centuries, when the first 'show-off musicians' came to the fore: Antonio Vivaldi, the wild-haired priest who performed in his clerical robes; and Franz Liszt and Fryderyk Chopin, who toured to huge crowds, women fainting at their feet.
-Rick wrote the score for Ken Russell's mad 1975 movie 'Lisztomania' - think the Pope played by Ringo Starr, and priapic, prancing Roger Daltrey as Liszt - describing his mother's delight convoluting to horror as Rick's own role in the piece evolved.
+The former Royal College of Music student told of his tuneful awakening at the age of five; of the realisation, at the advent of Lonnie Donegan and Skiffle, that anybody could be in a band; charmed his audience back through the 'Baroque & Roll' period of the 17th to mid 18th Centuries, when the first 'show-off musicians' came to the fore: Antonio Vivaldi, the wild-haired priest who performed in his clerical robes; and Franz Liszt and Fryderyk Chopin, who toured to huge crowds, with women fainting at their feet.
+Rick wrote the score for Ken Russell's mad 1975 movie 'Lisztomania' - the Pope was played by Ringo Starr, and priapic, prancing Roger Daltrey was Liszt - describing his mother's delight convoluting to horror as Rick's own role in the piece evolved.

-The piece de résistance was his recollection of Seventies pop star Cat Stevens - better known, today, as the education philanthropist Yusuf Islam - hiring Rick to compose, arrange and perform the glorious piano part on his rendition of the Christian hymn 'Morning has Broken' in 1971, for his album 'Teaser and the Firecat'.
+The piece de résistance was his recollection of Seventies pop star Cat Stevens - better known, today, as the education philanthropist Yusuf Islam - hiring Rick to compose, arrange and perform the piano part on his rendition of the Christian hymn 'Morning has Broken' in 1971, for his album 'Teaser and the Firecat'.
 The original hymn being less than a minute long, it was Rick's inspired imaginings, trills, repetitions and key-changes which extended and brought it to life.
-For this, he was paid no more than the standard session musician's fee of £9 ... which he didn't actually receive for thirty seven years.
+For this, he was paid no more than the standard session musician's fee of £9, which he didn't receive for thirty seven years.
 The track, released as a single, was an international hit.
-It remains instantly recognisable almost forty five years later.
-Rick was never credited for his significant contribution, remarkably.
+It remains instantly recognisable forty five years later.
+Rick was never credited for his significant contribution.
 He concludes, however, that the song is a beautiful piece of music 'that has helped bring people closer to religious truth', and is 'grateful' to have played a part in it.

 THE OLSEN LECTURE